 Egyptomania was sweeping the nation in the 19th century and a few lucky Londoners were able to share in a rare sensation: before their very eyes, the unrolling (unwrapping) of an authentic Egyptian mummy took centre stage – all in the name of science!

-Wind the clock forward to 1895 and Infamous Antiquarian, Dr. Eugenia Mooney, conducts you on a journey to ancient Egypt.
+Wind the clock back to 1895 and Infamous Antiquarian, Dr. Eugenia Mooney, conducts you on a journey to ancient Egypt.
 With a mix of delight, bewilderment, and horror, Dr. Mooney takes the audience back in time to resurrect the dead.
 Ancient curses, sacrificial animals, secret rituals and the mummification process all explained, as the Doctor slowly removes the wrappings off her ancient specimen!
-Be sure to bring along your hankie – you never know when you may need it. *Due to the theft of ancient artifacts in the past, Dr. Mooney has in her presence at all times, an armed guard from the Museum of Cairo.
+Be sure to bring along your hankie – you never know when you may need it. *Due to the theft of ancient artifacts in the past, Dr. Mooney has in her presence at all times, an armed guard.

 The Mummy Unwrapping is appropriate for ages 13 and up, the performance is approx. 50 minutes in length and will leave your audience members wanting more.